Azure/sap-hana/documentation/ansible/system-design-deployment.md

    1. Configure media directory exports
 1. Run Ansible playbook on SCS VM to unarchive SAP Media and extract to exported media directory
    1. Iterates over BoM content to extract (media, unattended install templates, etc.)
+   1. Media will be downloaded to a known location on the filesystem of a particular VM and selectively extracted where it benefits the automated process.
 1. Run Ansible playbook on SCS VM to deploy SAP product components (using SWPM)

 ### Phase 3 Results and Outputs